Travel is costly.

 - Supporting local people and efforts in the destination

+A bike tour uses human energy to go from place to place rather than a resource-hungry tour bus, eliminating the need for fossil fuels.
 A nature tour that involves sightseeing at natural locations or wonders isn’t necessarily an ecotour unless it reduces the impact of bringing thousands of visitors there per year.

-The whale watching tour, on the other hand, increases awareness for a local species while allowing residents of the area to make money off of their presence—a significant paradigm shift since humpback whales were historically endangered due to whaling.
+Whale-watching tour, on the other hand, increases awareness for a local species while allowing residents of the area to make money off of their presence—a significant paradigm shift since humpback whales were historically endangered due to whaling.

-Lastly, the zipline course built above a farm not only has little impact (the lines don’t encroach on the existing agricultural land), but also provides additional income for local farmers and supports locally-grown produce.
+Zipline courses built above a farm not only has little impact (the lines don’t encroach on the existing agricultural land), but also provides additional income for local farmers and supports locally-grown produce.

-1. Fly responsibly
+1. Fly responsibly.

 Everyone has to fly to get to Hawaii, but there are good and bad ways to catch a flight.
 Flying directly to your destination generally takes less fuel than taking off, landing, and taking off again.
 Check if your airline sells a carbon-offset, which is an optional fee that goes towards helping the company reduce their carbon emissions.
 Pack light so you reduce the weight of your baggage.